ocean0yohsuke/deepcontrol/README.markdown

 ### Fetch from [Hackage](https://hackage.haskell.org/package/deepcontrol)

-Ok, I(you) got deepcontrol isn't in Stackage.
-Then let's fetch deepcontrol from Hackage.
+Ok, I(you) got `deepcontrol` isn't in Stackage.
+Then let's fetch `deepcontrol` from Hackage.
-Add "deepcontrol-0.1.0.0" to your extra-deps field in stack.yaml too:
+Add `deepcontrol-0.1.0.0` to your extra-deps field in stack.yaml too:

--stack.yaml:
+stack.yaml:

     extra-deps:
     ...